SLAM (Simultaneous Localization and Mapping)

 Visual SLAM algorithms can be broadly classified into two categories.
 Sparse methods match feature points of images and use algorithms such as PTAM and ORB-SLAM.
 Dense methods use the overall brightness of images and use algorithms such as DTAM, LSD-SLAM, DSO, and SVO.

-LiDAR SLAM
+Lidar SLAM

 Light detection and ranging (lidar) is a method that primarily uses a laser sensor (or distance sensor).